SirPepe/ornament/Readme.md

 // the id attribute)

 class GreeterElement extends HTMLElement {
-  // Internal "name" state, initialized from the element's HTML attributes, with
+  // Internal "name" state, initialized from the element's content attributes,
-  // a default value in case the attribute is not set
+  // with a default value in case the content attribute is not set
   #name = this.getAttribute("name") || "";

-  // DOM getter, required to make JS operations like `console.log(el.name)` work get name() {
+  // DOM getter for the IDL property, required to make JS operations like
+  // `console.log(el.name)` work
+  get name() {
     return this.#name;
   }

-  // DOM setter with type checking and/or conversion and attribute updates,
+  // DOM setter for the IDL property with type checking and/or conversion *and*
-  // required to make JS operations like `el.name = "Alice"` work set name(value) {
+  // attribute updates, required to make JS operations like `el.name = "Alice"`
+  // work
+  set name(value) {
     value = String(value);
     this.#name = value;